-Let’s assume we’ve completely educated you on that side of things.
-You’ve created a great campaign which you are planning to launch soon.
-You’re excited about this one, and you’re positive it’s going to blow the lid off your sales projections for the year.
+Let’s assume we’ve thoroughly educated you on that side of things.
+You’ve created a great campaign that you are planning to launch soon.
+You’re excited about this one and are optimistic it will blow the lid off your sales projections for the year.

 Back to the matter at hand.
 You want to expand your customer base.
-You want to get that awesome coupon promotion you’re about to run into as many hands as possible.
+You want to get that excellent coupon promotion you’re about to run into as many hands as possible.

 Let’s do it.

-In a few other posts here, we’ve talked about our fictional case study, The Store.
-We also mentioned some of the information he includes with his onboarding email when he sells an expensive handbag.
-A leather care how-to guide
+In a few other posts, we’ve discussed our fictional case study, The Store.
+We also mentioned some information he includes with his onboarding email when he sells an expensive handbag—a leather care how-to guide

 And the best part of this?
-It doesn’t cost you anything.
-Unless you need to source writers to prepare your content.
+It costs you nothing unless you must source writers to prepare your content.

 Are there any active forums or Facebook Groups in your niche?
 If you aren’t already visible on them, you should be.

-Depending on your niche, it is still possible to find a few worthy—and active—forums.
+Finding a few worthy—and active—forums are still possible, depending on your niche.
 If you do decide to market on one, make sure you read and abide by forum rules.
-If you don’t you’re either banned or you’ve just served up some bad PR for yourself.
+If you don’t, you’re either banned, or you’ve just served up some bad PR for yourself.

-With Facebook Groups, you have a few options.
-Join someone else’s group or start your own.
+With this, you have a few options: join someone else’s group or start your own.
 Frankly, do both!

 You might even want to consider joining groups that expressly state no marketing.
 No, not to break the rules and try to market there, but since many people are naturally curious, there’s a good chance they’ll check you out if you become active and comment.

-These won’t cost you anything but time and in the long run, can be highly effective.
+These won’t cost you anything but time and can be highly effective in the long run.

 Depending on your store’s niche, the cost of an Adwords campaign is either reasonable or outrageous, so you’ll need to do some research.

-The more popular your niche, the more it will cost you to get your ads seen but with proper keyword research and strategy it can work for you within a reasonable budget.
+The more popular your niche, the more it will cost you to see your ads, but with proper keyword research and strategy, it can work for you within a reasonable budget.

-If you have the time and the drive to learn about it, Adwords is a great way to drive traffic to your site and ultimately your deal.
+If you have the time and drive to learn about it, Adwords is a great way to drive traffic to your site and your deal.

-These days, if you don’t have some sort of social media presence, it’s as if you don’t exist.
+These days, if you don’t have some social media presence, it’s as if you don’t exist.
 By now, you’ve hopefully got at least a small following.

 Don’t just post your deal and think you’re done.
 Find the popular hashtags in your niche and be active on them.
 Make sure you interact.

-There are a variety of different types of influences, but for the sake of this subject, we’ll stick to Instagram influencers.
+There are various influences, but for the sake of this subject, we’ll stick to Instagram influencers.

 If you’re scratching your head, wondering what I’m talking about, celebrities are an example of influencers.
-Anyone who has a large established audience, has a measure of credibility—at least to their fans—and have the power to influence others are influencers too.
+Anyone who has a large established audience has a measure of credibility—at least to their fans—and has the power to influence others are influencers too.

 Some brands utilize the power of influencers to amplify their products.

 As an example—especially if your demographic is Generation Z—Kylie Jenner has over 125 million followers on Instagram.
-To get a sense of the kind of power this 21-year-old wields, when Snapchat pushed a redesign of their platform in early 2018, she posted her dislike of it.
-And the company’s stock immediately lost $1.3 billion.
-Because someone barely out of her teens at the time expressed her displeasure.
-In a single sentence.
+To get a sense of the kind of power this 21-year-old wields, she posted her dislike of it when Snapchat pushed a redesign of their platform in early 2018.
+And the company’s stock immediately lost $1.3 billion because someone barely out of her teens at the time expressed her displeasure in a single sentence.

 Imagine what expressing her pleasure in your brand could do for you!

 I’m not going to imply this is an easy or inexpensive route to take.
-But if you could somehow manage to get an influencer with even a small fraction of the clout Kylie has, they could skyrocket your brand.
-With just a few words.
+But if you could get an influencer with even a tiny fraction of Kylie’s clout, they could skyrocket your brand with just a few words.

-For more information on how this works, SproutSocial has a great article on how to identify and collaborate with influencers.
+For more information on how this works, SproutSocial has a great article on identifying and collaborating with influencers.

-If you have a great product and brand already, you’re likely known within your niche.
-Or you may need to prove that your product really does sell.
+You’re likely known within your niche if you already have a great product and brand.
+Or you may need to prove that your product does sell.

-Either way, it shouldn’t be too hard to iron out an equitable deal where they market your product to their followers and in turn get a percentage of any sales that follow.
+Either way, it shouldn’t be too hard to iron out a fair deal where they market your product to their followers and, in turn, get a percentage of any sales that follow.